afozbek/100-days-of-code/r2-log.md

 ### R2D13

-Today I investigated Masonry Layou.
+Today I investigated Masonry Layout.
 I writed some notes and I will be publish them on medium or elsewhere.